kbase/new-repo/README.md

 # New Repo

-Demonstrates use of KBase build scripts.
+Demonstrates use of KBase build scripts and related workflows.